jonathanbossenger/block-theme-course/module-01/04-Exporting-theme-files.md

 <!-- wp:query {"query":{"perPage":3,"pages":0,"offset":0,"postType":"post","order":"desc","orderBy":"date","author":"","search":"","exclude":[],"sticky":"","inherit":true}} -->
 ```

-If you wanted to follow the process for the page template, you'd first create the `page.html` template file in the `templates` directory, and copy the code from the page template in the editor.
+If you wanted to follow the process for the page template, you'd first create the `page.html` template file in the `templates` directory, and copy the code from the page template in the Editor.

-> **Do:** Create the page.html template file now, and copy the block markup from the page template in the Site editor.
+> **Do:** Create the page.html template file now, and copy the block markup from the page template in the Site Editor.

 ## Manually exporting template parts